The Benefits of Rail Freight

 Use of rail freight also helps to reduce road congestion on the Strategic Road Network.
 Road congestion has been estimated to cost UK businesses £24 billion per year (FTA).

-And finally, rail freight is more secure as it is more difficult to steal goods from a train than from an HGV; therefore FreightArranger contributes to total through transit security.
+And finally, rail freight is more secure as trains do not run on a public highway with uncontrolled access, so FreightArranger can contribute to total through transit security.